3 Days of Spring on the Southern Maine Coast

 Food, Festivities, and Fun in the Sun

 Greater Portland has a Spring in its step!
 The snow has melted and the region is ready to play.
 Get out and enjoy the blooming flowers, the burst of crisp, spring air, and explore all the seasonal snacks, brews, and art around every corner.

 Grab a cup of coffee or read the morning paper while taking in the sights at one of the many great places to stay in Greater Portland, Maine.
 From hotels, motels, and inns to bed & breakfasts, our region has accommodations to match any needs.
 Whether you’re a solo traveler, family, or a couple seeking a springtime honeymoon.

 DAY ONE | Afternoon

-Make a splash out on Casco Bay!
-You can sample the sights and sounds along our rocky coast with a variety of cruises and tours.
+Get outside!
+You can sample the sights and sounds along our rocky coast with a variety of cruises and tours and sports and recreation.
 One option downtown is Casco Bay Lines located right on Portland’s working waterfront.
 They offer a schedule of ferry cruises and daytrips to Portland’s local islands.